 As outlined in the School of Nursing policy library, we are contractually obligated to meet all clinical requirements for immunizations that are set by our practice partners.
 Furthermore, the State University of New York is planning to require all in-person students to obtain the vaccine to continue their studies in the fall.
 As a result of the directives from SUNY and our practice partners, we encourage students pursuing degrees in the School of Nursing to plan accordingly for COVID-19 vaccinations, to include completion of the vaccination and implied immunity 2-weeks post the last vaccination to be able to participate in required learning activities.

 Students with questions or concerns regarding the vaccine should consult their health care provider for more guidance.

 Attendance and participation in clinical-based learning is a requirement for nursing students.
 Unvaccinated students will not be eligible to continue or attend clinical rotations that start the first week of classes.
 If you do not meet the vaccination and implied immunity two weeks post-vaccination, please contact student services to discuss if you meet leave of absence requirements, or have decided to decline your seat in the nursing program.

-Nursing students are not attending clinical in designated COVID-19 areas, or in other situations where they would come in contact with known COVID-positive patients.
-While the majority of clinical sites will be providing essential PPE to students, the SON will supply PPE to students when their specific clinical site requests they provide it.
+Nursing students are attending clinical in designated COVID-19 areas or in other situations where they would come in contact with possible and known COVID-positive patients.
+While the majority of clinical sites will be providing essential PPE to students, the SON will supply one N95 mask to students when their specific clinical site requests they provide it.
 (Note: Students outside of WNY are expected to adhere to their local guidelines for clinical rotations.)

 Please contact your course instructors for any questions related to your coursework.